 Underneath the Overview tab on a LinkedIn Business page, you can find LinkedIn’s Life tab which showcases a variety of aspects of a company’s culture to specifically targeted audiences.
 The LinkedIn Life tab can get a cover photo of its own.
 This particular LinkedIn image size is 360 by 120 pixels.

-LinkedIn’s carousel image ad size is 1080 x 1080 pixels, or a 1:1 aspect ratio.
+LinkedIn’s carousel image ad size is 1080 x 1080 pixels—a 1:1 aspect ratio.
 Carousel images are used to tell a story or display an array of products.
-There is less opportunity to highlight one product, but more likelihood that your audience will spend more time clicking through the ad if they’re interested.
+There is less opportunity to highlight one product, but more likely that your audience will spend more time clicking through the ad if they’re interested.

 LinkedIn Sponsored InMail dimensions work best at 300 x 250 pixels.
 This feature is best for highly targeted audiences, where you can set up a more customized message and image that will be sent directly to their inbox.
 Aim to pair your image design with the messaging, in order to create a cohesive message that is easy for your target audience to understand.

-The two images that you will need for your Linkedin personal profile are a profile photo and background photo.
-Image sizing and design is crucial to your professional representation for both.
+The two images that you will need for your Linkedin personal profile are a profile photo and a background photo.
+Image sizing and design are crucial to your professional representation for both.